luigiauggiero/kvm_rv_verification/README.md

-This repository contains all code related to 'KVM Behavioral Analysis with Run-time Verification Techinques' thesis, written by Luigi Auggiero.
+This repository contains all the resources related to 'KVM Behavioral Analysis with Run-time Verification Techinques' thesis, written by Luigi Auggiero.